Skip to main content

 • graphics

-The graphics of the game have received mixed reviews, with some praising the colorful visuals and character designs, while others criticize the lack of artistic direction and technical issues such as forced motion blur and inadequate graphical options.
-Although there are notable improvements in the PC port compared to the Switch version, many players feel that the game does not fully utilize Unreal Engine 4's capabilities, leading to a visually inconsistent experience.
-Overall, while some aspects of the graphics are enjoyable, they are marred by technical shortcomings and a perceived lack of depth.
+The graphics of the game have received mixed reviews, with some praising the colorful and unique aesthetic while others criticize the lack of artistic direction and technical issues such as forced motion blur and poor lighting.
+Although there are notable improvements in the PC port compared to the Switch version, many players feel that Unreal Engine 4 was not fully utilized, leading to a visually inconsistent experience.
+Overall, while some aspects of the graphics are enjoyable, they are marred by glitches and a need for more detailed customization options.

 • “10/10 aesthetic”